1minute99/physical-activity-predictor/README.md

 - `Running (1 min)`
 - `Jump front & back (20x)`

-The dataset contains the features:
+The dataset contains the following features:
 - `acceleration from the chest sensor (X axis)`
 - `acceleration from the chest sensor (Y axis)`
 - `acceleration from the chest sensor (Z axis)`